Did you get any gaming presents last year? – PC Gamer

 Fraser Brown, Online Editor: I’m notoriously difficult to get presents for, apparently, but at least when I was younger something gaming-related was usually going to be a win.
 Not so, now.
 Actual games are out, since there’s a big risk of getting me something I already have.
 And the stuff I need, like a new GPU, is far too expensive for me to feel comfortable receiving as a gift.
 This year people mostly got me stuff for the dog, which is much more practical.
 Nat Clayton, Features Producer: I’m not sure my family ever knows what to get me, so it was mostly just socks and jammies as per.
 My brother did cruelly get me a copy of the board game Pandemic, which I expect to be able to play without harrowing undertones in roughly five to 15 years.
 Like Chris, however, I consider coffee a crucial piece of gaming equipment, so I treated myself to a solid kilo of grind from a local roaster.

 Andy Chalk, NA News Lead: I’m too old to get «fun» gifts anymore, although my recently-turned-legal-drinking-age nephew made a point of buying me a bunch of beer, which was lovely.
 I thought about buying myself some new gear instead—I’ve had an urge for a new keyboard for a while now—but I’m not too eager to drop a few hundred bucks on one without being able to try it first, so after hemming and hawing over various product listings and reviews, I gave up on that idea.
-I don’t really need anything else, I guess, and I couldn’t work up the energy for consumerism for its own sake, so… maybe next year?Morgan Park, Staff Writer: Our friend group played a lot of Overwatch this year, so when Secret Santa came around, my friend Ian truly delivered.
+I don’t really need anything else, I guess, and I couldn’t work up the energy for consumerism for its own sake, so… maybe next year?An Overwatch mousepad with Mercy's buttocks as wrist restsMorgan Park, Staff Writer: Our friend group played a lot of Overwatch this year, so when Secret Santa came around, my friend Ian truly delivered.
 This… um, pronounced mouse pad with built-in wrist rest was actually a gift for my partner who mains Mercy.
 For some reason it has not become her preferred mouse pad for Overwatch, but it has been nice to occasionally glance at it awkwardly collecting dust on a table and laugh.
 I tried it out for a few minutes and found the wrist rest soft, yet ironically restrictive.
 Most FPS players use lower mouse sensitivity for precision, but resting my wrist between the squishy cheeks made it hard to move it at all.
 12/10 gift, 3/10 mouse pad.

 DXCHASE: I got a Nintendo Game Boy mug that, when something heated is added to the cup, it changes the screen of the Game Boy to Super Mario, so it looks like it goes from off to on, pretty neat.